antoniofractuous/MEAN-stack-angular/README.md

 We can see on the images below how to SSH into our EC2 instance:

-- We start out instance by selecting our instance and the clicking on "Instance State" then Click "Start instance"
+- We start out instance by selecting our instance and the clicking on "Instance State" then Click "Start instance".

-- Once our instance is running, we click on connect
+- Once our instance is running, we click on connect.

 ![start-instance](./images/start-instance.png)